 The Boulder Brush Facilities would be located on private lands.
 With the exception of the incoming and outgoing connection lines that connects the 500-kV switchyard to the Sunrise Powerlink, which would be constructed, owned, and operated by SDG&E, the Boulder Brush Facilities are subject to MUP requirements from the County for construction and operation.
-Because the incoming and outgoing connection lines would be constructed by SDG&E, they are subject to the requirements of the California Public Utilities Commission's General Order 131-D. The Boulder Brush Facilities are part of the Project; therefore, environmental impacts relating to the Boulder Brush Facilities are evaluated in this EIS for informational purposes.
+Because the incoming and outgoing connection lines would be constructed by SDG&E, they may be subject to the requirements of the California Public Utilities Commission's General Order 131-D. The Boulder Brush Facilities are part of the Project; therefore, environmental impacts relating to the Boulder Brush Facilities are evaluated in this EIS for informational purposes.

-Within the Boulder Brush Corridor, the Boulder Brush Facilities would impact approximately 200 acres on privately-owned parcels Off-Reservation in southeastern San Diego County, north of the community of Boulevard and I-8.
+Within the Boulder Brush Corridor, the Boulder Brush Facilities would impact approximately 130 acres on privately-owned parcels Off-Reservation in southeastern San Diego County, north of the community of Boulevard and I-8.
 Regional access would be provided by I-8.
 Local access would be provided by Ribbonwood Road.
-The private properties through which Boulder Brush Facilities would extend currently consist of largely undeveloped ranch land, a portion of which is grazed by cattle and a portion of which is used by off-road recreational vehicles.
+The private properties through which Boulder Brush Facilities would extend currently consist of largely undeveloped ranch land, a portion of which had been used for cattle grazing in the past.
+There is evidence of off-highway vehicle activity within the Boulder Brush Boundary.
+Numerous "No Trespassing" signs have been posted at locations along the Boulder Brush Boundary to deter off-highway vehicle use by the public.
 The affected parcels are surrounded by the following uses: existing nearby wind turbine facilities (Kumeyaay Wind, which is located on the Reservation, and Tule Wind, located within 1 mile to the west, north and the east of the Boulder Brush Facilities), transmission infrastructure (Sunrise Powerlink), and a small number of rural residential homes.
 The Sunrise Powerlink crosses the northeast portion of these parcels.
 The Kumeyaay Wind facilities are located to the west and Tule Wind facilities are located to the west, north, and east of the Boulder Brush Facilities.